bertreb/pimatic-stats/README.md

 pimatic-stats
 ===================

-Creating statistics from a Pimatic home automation system.
+Getting statistics from a Pimatic home automation system.
-This plugin provides information on the usage of Pimatic, normally only available via the api.
+This plugin provides information on the configuration of your Pimatic system.
+This information is normally only available via the api.
-The number of devices, rules, variables, pages and groups can be selected and will be available as a variable and visible via the Gui.
+The number of devices, rules, variables, pages and groups can be selected and will be available as a variable and visible via the GUI.
 For comparison the 'size' of Pimatic is added.
 The size shows how big the configuration is.
 The higher the size the more devices and rules are used.

 Installation
 ------------